 I had a client whose car blew a tire at high speed and flipped multiple times.
 She ended up in a wheelchair for several months; her dogs, in good quality seatbelts, were fine.
 Restraint matters for them as much as for us!

 Studi Pet Carrier at Amazon This is my favorite small carrier.
 It’s comfortable for the pet and for the human to carry, it’s well-ventilated, it’s soft and adjustable to difference spaces, and it buckles into a car seatbelt for car transport.
-I’ve carried three 8-week puppies on cross-continent or international trips in my Sturdi bag!
+I’ve carried three 8-week puppies on cross-continental or international trips in my Sturdi bag!